vectordotdev/vector/rfcs/2020-11-06-4909-remap-template-fields.md

 transform in the process to process these fields so they can be easily used in the template for the next phase.

+### Use distinct syntax to distinguish between template and Remap syntax.

+We could specify that double parentheses (`{{..}}`) are used for template syntax (the current technique) and triple parentheses (`{{{...}}}`) are used for Remap syntax.

+This would provide a clear and unambiguous way to distinguish between the syntaxes rather than rely on a set of heuristics.

 ### Returning fields at load time

-To fix the issue with returning fields so that the Loki sink removes them, whilst Remap is parsing the script, it could keep track of all fields that are being used in the script.
+Instead of requiring the user to mark the fields that are removed, Remap could keep track of the fields used whilst running the script.

+There are several options:

+- *Keep track of all fields used in the script*
 This script, `if .foo { .bar } else { .baz }`, would result in all three fields being returned - `.foo`, `.bar` and `.baz`, and subsequently removed from the message sent to Loki.

-### Returning fields at run time

-Remap could keep track of all the fields that are read from as it runs and return these fields.
-So the script, `if .foo { .bar } else { .baz }`, would result in `.foo` and either `.bar` or `.baz` being returned.
+- *Keep track of the fields used in the run path*
+The script, `if .foo { .bar } else { .baz }`,
+would result in `.foo` and either `.bar` or `.baz` being returned.

 If necessary, Remap could distinguish between fields that are used in the